How to Evaluate Employee Potential | Thomas.co

 It can be easy to confuse high potential and high performance since the two traits aren’t always mutually exclusive.
 However, whilst HiPo employees are often high performers, high-performance employees don’t always have the propensity for high potential.
 That becomes apparent when high performing employees are moved into management roles and struggle to lead effectively - they might find that helping their teams achieve the high results they themselves are accustomed to a challenge.

 High performers stand out from their peers, but high potential individuals will not only be results-driven but also possess an aptitude for leadership qualities, highlighting reasoning, rationality, adaptability and aspiration too.
-High potential employees are supremely valuable to your organisation, with this study stating they are considered 91% more valuable than non-high potential employees.
+High potential employees are supremely valuable to your organization, with this study stating they are considered 91% more valuable than non-high potential employees.

 How to evaluate employee potential